Regional Priority Areas

 Long Island

-The Moore Charitable Foundation’s Long Island affiliate, Robins Island Foundation, concentrates on protecting Eastern Long Island's breathtaking coastlines, diverse wildlife habitats, and historic, natural, and agricultural landscapes through advocacy, education, research, and policy so that individuals today and in generations to come can enjoy, study, and work in this unparalleled environment.
-Specifically, our partners are improving water quality, restoring wetlands and marshes, protecting open and working lands, stopping irresponsible development, and fostering conservation stewards.
+Moore Charitable’s Long Island affiliate, Robins Island Foundation, works to protect Eastern Long Island's breathtaking coastlines, diverse wildlife habitats, and historic, natural, and agricultural landscapes through advocacy, education, research, and policy around improving water quality, restoring wetlands and marshes, protecting open and working lands, stopping irresponsible development, and fostering conservation stewards.

 Learn More